 This argument also suggests that issuing 1099s to be cautious might actually put plaintiffs in an even worse situation.
 For example, Melissa above was not only hurt in an accident, couldn’t recover what her case was worth because the driver who hit her was uninsured, but now has to pay income tax on the money she received as an advance – even though if she got that money as a personal injury settlement it would be tax free.

 If you and your tax counsel determine that a 1099 form is necessary in those cases, you must make sure your administrative processes are established, and fast.

 One thing that makes plaintiff funding unique is that the financing is determined based on the merits of the case, not on a plaintiff’s personal credit.
 Some funders don’t even take plaintiffs’ full social security numbers since they aren’t running credit.

-If a firm wants to send a 1099, a social security number is required and would necessitate the additional collection of that information upfront.
+If a law firm wants to send a 1099 IRS form, a social security number is required and would necessitate the additional collection of that information upfront.

 Not only that, but the administrative burden of figuring out a plaintiff’s new address years after a funder may have funded them, and other burdensome processes are daunting for many people – especially people who (hint, hint) don’t have a well-organized data structure and reporting structure.